tjy-star/tjy-star.github.io/index.md

-## Welcome
+## Welcome my name is TangJaiyi

-I am lecturer at the University of Edinburgh and an Assistant Professor at the University of Edinburgh - Zhejiang University Institute.
+I am student at the University of Edinburgh and an Assistant Professor at the University of Edinburgh - Zhejiang University Institute.
 This is my public github repository.

 [My University of Edinburgh webpage](https://www.ed.ac.uk/profile/robert-young)